fxbrartur/pdf_to_csv_converter/README.md

 # pdf_to_csv_converter
-Few lines in python using tabula lib.
+Few lines in python using tabula lib to convert PDF files into CSV.